 This is a guest post by Ginny Jaques.
-If you would like to submit a guest article, please check out our guest post guidelines.

 Social Media: Any technological source of information and communication that allows people to interact.

 Gatekeeper: The one who controls everything that goes in or out of a fortified city.

 A friend of mine Facebooked the other day saying she had just gotten a ticket for $165 because she was holding her i-Phone in her hand when the policeman stopped her.
 “I wasn’t even using it,” she said.
 “It was just in my hand.”

 I believe her.
 I’m sure she wasn’t using it.
 But if she wasn’t using it, why was it in her hand?
 I laughed at her, but a serious thought lingered long after the laugh was gone.

 Electronic devices have become an appendage, another limb, an extended part of our bodies.
 If we’re not using them, we’re thinking about using them, getting ready to use them, or making ourselves instantly available to anyone on the other end of the device who is preparing to use theirs.

 Almost nothing goes in or out of our minds anymore except what we get through social media.
 Most everything we think about comes from tweets and status boxes, and the source of much of that information is the world-wide-web.

 Think about it.
 Where are you reading this post?